 This pot is unusual because it is formed from yellow “sikyatska” clay that fires red.
-As expected for pots of this color, it carries a black design.
+It carries a black design.
 The elements of design are typical of the Sikyatki Revival, are unusually-organized, crisply-drawn, and are well-fitted to the pot’s shape.
 All-in-all, it is a superior example of Hopi-Tewa pottery.
 However, it is included in this collection because of the printed signature on the bottom: “Nyla Collateta Nampeyo.”
 The six other pots by Nyla in this collection are all signed either “Nyla” or “Nyla Nampeyo”using tiny cursive letters, sometimes with a corn mark and sometimes with 5 parallel lines indicating that she is a fifth-generation Nampeyo family potter.
 The distinctive block lettering and form of the signature on pot 2022-05 suggests that it was made early in Nyla’s career and predates the other pots by her in this collection.
 As such, the pot offers us some perspective on the development of Nyla’s career.

 Yellow “sikyatska” clay, which fires red, is more difficult to form than the more common grey clay, that fires yellow with golden blushes.
 Therefore vessels constructed of sikyatska are uncommon and the sikyatska is more frequently used as a slip over a grey-clay body to achieve the desired red effect.
 Jar 2022-05’s red clay body is unusual.